-- Volunteering in a primary school (contact your old school?): communication, challenge, responsibility, initiative. - Volunteering in a care home (we have a link with Charles Clore Court): resilience, sensitivity, responsibility, compassion, communication - Volunteering in a charity shop: communication, responsibility, customer service, teamwork.
+• Volunteering in a primary school (contact your old school?): communication, challenge, responsibility, initiative.

+- Volunteering in a care: resilience, sensitivity, responsibility, compassion, communication - Volunteering in a charity shop: communication, responsibility, customer service, teamwork.

-If you have any questions about work experience, please do not hesitate to ask Ms Jordan, Mrs Hawkins or Mr Eassom.
+If you have any questions about work experience, please do not hesitate to ask Ms Jordan, Mrs Hawkins or Ms Trussell.